 - It promotes the upgrading of energy efficiency standards to more ambitious levels.

-This NAMA Support Project combines technical assistance to CONAVI (technical cooperation component) as well as financial incentives and project-related technical support in cooperation with the Mexican development bank SHF (financial cooperation component) to path the way from the initial NAMA development towards a broad sector-wide implementation of sustainable housing, focussing on:
+This NAMA Support Project combines technical assistance to CONAVI (technical cooperation component) as well as financial incentives and project-related technical support in cooperation with the Mexican development bank SHF (financial cooperation component) to pave the way from the initial NAMA development towards a broad sector-wide implementation of sustainable housing, focusing on: